vekatze/neut/book/src/modules-and-sources.md

 <div class="info-block">

 Unlike Haskell, these prefixes are defined per module, not per file.
-The prefixes must be consistent inside a module.
+The prefixes of a module must be consistent throughout the module.

 </div>